580+ 5-Star ReviewsWhatsApp

 How many UCAT questions should I do per day?

-30–50 untimed questions in the early technique phase, 50–80 with timing in the mid phase, and full timed section sittings in the final phase.
+30 to 50 untimed questions in the early technique phase, 50 to 80 with timing in the mid phase, and full timed section sittings in the final phase.
 Quality of review matters more than raw question count.

 Is 4 weeks enough for the UCAT?

-Yes, though you will likely leave some improvement on the table compared to a student who prepared for 8 weeks.
-Use the 4-week intensive plan, prioritise your weakest section, and review every wrong answer without exception.
-If your exam date is flexible, push it to September for an extra 4 weeks.
+Yes, though you will likely leave some improvement on the table compared to a longer runway.
+Use the 4-week intensive plan: one untimed foundation week, timing from week 2, official mocks in the final fortnight, and review every wrong answer without exception.

 When should I start preparing for the UCAT?